- Xavier University, MBA, 1986

-Tom served as a state senator from 2005 to 2012 and was unanimously elected to serve as president of the Ohio Senate from 2011 to 2012.
+Tom served as a state senator from 2005 to 2012 and was elected President of the Ohio Senate in 2011 and 2012.
 He left office on December 31, 2012 due to term limits.
-His accomplishments as senate president include erasing an $8 billion budget deficit without raising taxes; personally negotiating and ultimately securing passage of Ohio’s landmark energy bill (SB 315); reducing Ohio’s personal income tax; and introducing and securing unanimous bi-partisan support for five pension reform bills with the senate minority leader as the lead cosponsor.
+His accomplishments as senate president include erasing an $8 billion budget deficit without raising taxes; personally negotiating and ultimately securing passage of Ohio’s landmark energy bill (SB 315); reducing Ohio’s personal income tax and introducing and securing overwhelming bi-partisan support for five pension reform bills with the senate minority leader as the lead cosponsor.

 Tom represented the 14th Senate District, including Adams, Brown, Clermont, Scioto and a portion of Lawrence County.
 Before being elected to the Ohio Senate, he served in the Ohio House of Representatives from 2001 to 2004.
 A fiscal conservative, Tom was named a “Watchdog of the Treasury” four times.
 He also earned praise from 100 Capitol Square Insiders as the “best listener” and ranked as one of the top ten “most effective” state legislators.